 - Senior Research Fellow

 Hester Peirce is a senior research fellow at the Mercatus Center at George Mason University.
-Peirce's primary research interests relate to the regulation of the financial markets.
+Her primary research interests relate to the regulation of the financial markets.

-Hester Peirce earned her B.A. in economics from Case Western Reserve University and her J.D. from Yale Law School.
-She also studied in Vienna, Austria on a Fulbright grant.
+Hester Peirce earned her BA in economics from Case Western Reserve University and her JD from Yale Law School.